El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 The park opens at 8 but tour buses typically don’t arrive until 10 (and then they arrive all at once).

-If visiting during the holiday season or summer months book your hotels and tours well in advance!
+If visiting during the holiday season or summer months book your hotels, tours, and rental car in advance.

 Perito Moreno Glacier in Spring/Fall